le0kar0ub1/LightBeam/README.md

 The purpose of this project is to create some kernel base for several plateforms.

-LightBeam is a project without ambition that explore the OS development world.
+LightBeam is a project without ambition that explore the OSdev world.

 [A documentation is provided](doc/tree.md).